L-Torres-Dev/HytaleModder.dev-patcher/README.md

 - set up a Maven project in `hytale-server` with the decompiled code

 You can then open the `hytale-server` folder in your favorite IDE and begin exploring the code.
-For *IntelliJ IDEA*, you must first setup the SDK.
+For *IntelliJ IDEA*, you must first set up the SDK.
 After opening the project (you can open the `pom.xml` file, IDEA will prompt you to open the entire project) press Ctrl+Alt+Shift+S and under _Project_ configure SDK and Language level to *25*.

 If IDEA does not offer an option to run the main file, right-click the `src` folder -> Mark Directory As -> Sources Root then reload the maven project:
 ![_readme_images/img.png](_readme_images/img.png)
 It is located in the "m" icon on the right side:
 ![_readme_images/m.png](_readme_images/m.png)